 Note them out loud or in your head, and rest your attention with each sensation for a few deep breaths.

-3. The HEARING Phase – Five Senses Countdown
+3. The HEARING Phase – 5 Senses Countdown

 The next step in the five senes countdown utilizes our hearing.

-First, breath deeply as you bring attention to your ears.
+First, breathe deeply as you bring attention to your ears.

 Then, listen carefully and notice THREE things that you can hear.